List of Tohoku Initiatives

 Disaster Recovery Leadership Development Fund

 The NPO ETIC will train and match 200 young aspiring entrepreneurs (Fellows) with 100 social business leaders that are heading reconstruction efforts to rebuild Tohoku through economic empowerment in 3 years (from Jun 2011 to Mar 2014).
-The lack of young aspiring individuals is the bottleneck to promote recovery projects effectively and efficiently, and the demand for this service is larger than originally anticipated.
+The lack of young aspiring individuals is the bottleneck to promote recovery projects effectively and efficiently.
+NPO developed from a 1993 Waseda University student initiative.

 Based in: Tokyo